zengy268/DTN/README.md

 # Disentanglement Translation Network
-This is the open source code for paper: Multimodal Translation Network for Multimodal Sentiment Analysis
+This is the open source code for paper: Disentanglement Translation Network for Multimodal Sentiment Analysis

+I have just re-organized the codes but haven't finished proofreading yet.
+Please feel free to contact me by email.

 ## Table of Contents
 - [Description](##Description)
 - [Preparation](##Preparation)